Laravel-Backpack/docs/7.x/base-themes.md

 ![](https://user-images.githubusercontent.com/1032474/240272550-456499a0-ef31-48a1-a985-1de3ff6107e5.png)

 [`backpack/theme-coreuiv2`](https://github.com/Laravel-Backpack/theme-coreuiv2) is a legacy theme.
-It provides the views from Backpack v5... to Backpack v6 users.
+It provides the views from Backpack v5... to Backpack v6 and v7 users.
 It serves three purposes:
-- allows Backpack developers who need Internet Explorer support to upgrade to Backpack v6;
+- allows Backpack developers who need Internet Explorer support to upgrade to Backpack v6 & v7;
-- allows Backpack developers who have _heavily_ customized their blade files to upgrade to Backpack v6;
+- allows Backpack developers who have _heavily_ customized their blade files to upgrade to Backpack v6 & v7;
-- allows Backpack developers to easily upgrade from v5 to v6, by using this theme with few breaking changes, before moving to one with a lot more breaking changes;
+- allows Backpack developers to easily upgrade from v5 to v6 and v7, by using this theme with few breaking changes, before moving to one with a lot more breaking changes;

 We do not recommend using this theme in production, long-term.
 We recommend using `theme-coreuiv4` or ideally `theme-tabler`, which use Bootstrap 5.
 But we do understand some projects are too difficult to upgrade or migrate, and for those projects we've spent the time to create this theme.